Visit Cumbria

 The exhibition is very well done, and really does bring The Tale of Peter Rabbit and Beatrix Potter's other loved characters alive.

-If you've not been before then it's worth knowing that Bowness on Windermere can get very crowded during peak holiday seasons.
-When we went, we got to Beatrix Potter World as it opened at 10 am and so beat some of the crowds.
+If you've not been before then it's worth knowing that Bowness on Windermere can get very crowded during peak holiday seasons and there are likely to be a lot of Visitors to Beatrix Potter World, especially if it is raining.
+When we went, we got to Beatrix Potter World as it opened at 10 am and managed to get ahead of the crowds.

 A Beatrix Potter Day Out with Children